nickgrealy/poll-mailbox-trigger/README.md

 ## ChangeLog

+### 0.11
+1. interpret email body directly as build parameters (see mailto links)
+1. Test using variable replacement!
+1. Add config as build parameters

 ### 0.9
 1. Change package dependencies, so that there is no dependency on ScriptTrigger (for future cloudbees support)
 1. Implemented encrypted passwords (test connections using SSH keys)